erikenicole-20132017/erik-os/README.md

    - Support ending date: N/A

-   - Allocation memory multipliers: 150 million controllers per character
+   - Allocation memory multipliers: 8 controllers per character

 Here is a diagram of our operating system: